 When Rabbi Charles (Chuck) Mintz became seriously ill, his wife Adele felt hesitant about leaving him alone for any length of time.
 She wanted to be there in case he needed her.
-“Then, on the very first day that Chuck was admitted to Hospice of the East Bay, volunteer Diane Portnoff called to say that she would visit our home every Wednesday afternoon to provide me with a break.
+“Then, on the very first day that Chuck was admitted to Hospice East Bay, volunteer Diane Portnoff called to say that she would visit our home every Wednesday afternoon to provide me with a break.
 She told me that I could go out or stay in.
 It was up to me to decide what I wanted to do.
 So I went out!”

 It was on one of these afternoons that Chuck asked Diane if she could show him Bruns House.
 He and Adele had heard about it but he wanted to see for himself, so Diane drove him to tour the house.